acidd15/composed-list-of-curl-command/README.md

-# Frequently Used Command
+# Frequently Used Snippet

-This is my composed list of daily using command.
+This is my composed list of daily using snippets.

 # Routing IP